MilenZapryanoff/MilenZapryanoff/README.md

 I am currently learning JAVA and working as an IT Business analyst.
-So far I've collected the following certificates:
+So far I've collected the following certificates :